apache/incubator-gluten/docs/Velox.md

 ## Velox

+Currently, Gluten requires Velox being pre-compiled.
 In general, please refer to [Velox Installation](https://github.com/facebookincubator/velox/blob/main/scripts/setup-ubuntu.sh) to install all the dependencies and compile Velox.
+Gluten depends on this [Velox branch](https://github.com/rui-mo/velox/tree/velox_for_gazelle_jni).
+The changes to Velox are planned to be upstreamed in the future.
-In addition to that, there are several points worth attention when compiling Gazelle-Jni with Velox.
+In addition to that, there are several points worth attention when compiling Gluten with Velox.

-Firstly, please note that all the Gazelle-Jni required libraries should be compiled as **position independent code**.
+Firstly, please note that all the Gluten required libraries should be compiled as **position independent code**.
 That means, for static libraries, "-fPIC" option should be added in their compiling processes.

-Currently, Gazelle-Jni with Velox depends on below libraries:
+Currently, Gluten with Velox depends on below libraries:

 Required static libraries are: